dogolpeezon/GLFW-cube-and-pyramid/README.md

 I have wrote a manager for the loop as all the examples i had found before were written all in one file.. this is a start to creating more an engine type of application.
 I am now working on the keyboard input to selet and control.

+Build..

-You can simply use the cmake file to compile the example.. which is in the directory or create your own.
+You can simply use the cmake file to compile the example.. will need to create directory for libs and include.
 You will see that i have link all the source libs for my directories.. this may be different for you system.
+All dependencies that are needed are same as g++ below.

 Some people have used G++ compiler with all the GLFW libs linked..
 IE: